hpssjellis/maker100-curriculum/README.md

 The original 2021 version of this course using the $114 USD [PortentaH7](https://store-usa.arduino.cc/products/portenta-h7) is at  [maker100](https://github.com/hpssjellis/maker100)

 ## Problem:
-How can a School or University start a general Robotics course for all students when there are only a few educators skilled in Robotics and Machine Learning?
+How can a school or university start a general robotics course for all students when there are only a few educators skilled in robotics and machine learning?

 ## Solution: